French knife attack suspect identified as Chechen teen | DW | 17.10.2020

 Read more: France's terrorism risk remains 'extremely high', says minister

-The man named Paty and posted the school's address on social media only days before the attack.
+The man shared Paty's name and posted the school's address on social media only days before the attack.
 He also said in a social media video that Islam had been "insulted" at the school.

 The anti-terrorism prosecutor did not say, however, whether the alleged attacker had any links to the school, students or parents, or if he had acted independently.